Byggtjeneste/integration-events/incoming/item_events.md

 ## Preconditions
 - the "Item created" event has already been sent
-- the item has been published/approved after the item was updated
+- the item has been published/approved after the item was updated, or fields that doesn't require approval has been updated.

+## Dependencies
+- ItemCreated
+- ModuleCreated
+- SupplierCreated (BT internal)
+- Other dependencies depends on the data being updated (see dependencies for ItemCreated event)

 ## Note
 The identifiers must be part of the event data.
 Otherwise, only changed fields can be part of the event data.
 If there is a change inside a list field (like "bundleItems"), the whole list must be part of the event data.